The Bishop's Heir

 The Bishop's Heir is a fantasy novel by American-born author Katherine Kurtz.
 It was first published by Del Rey Books in 1984.
 It was the seventh of Kurtz's Deryni novels to be published, and the first book in her third Deryni trilogy, The Histories of King Kelson.
 Although The Legends of Camber of Culdi trilogy was published immediately prior to the Histories trilogy, The Bishop's Heir is a direct sequel to Kurtz's first Deryni series, The Chronicles of the Deryni.

 Plot introduction

 The novel is set in the land of Gwynedd, one of the fictional Eleven Kingdoms.
 Gwynedd itself is a medieval kingdom similar to the British Isles of the 12th century, with a powerful Holy Church (based on the Roman Catholic Church), and a feudal government ruled by a hereditary monarchy.
-The population of Gwynedd includes both humans and Deryni, a race of people with inherent physic and magical abilities who have been brutally persecuted and suppressed for over two centuries.
+The population of Gwynedd includes both humans and Deryni, a race of people with inherent psychic and magical abilities who have been brutally persecuted and suppressed for over two centuries.
 The novel begins over two years after the conclusion of High Deryni, shortly after the seventeenth birthday of King Kelson Haldane.
 As a recurring political rivalry threatens to erupt into open rebellion, Kelson must face a dangerous combination of new and old foes who rise up against him.